scmschmidt/ansible_saptune/README.md

 # ansible_saptune

-** Cureently in alpha state!
-It seems to workm but has not yet tested fully.**
+**Currently in alpha state!
+It seems to work but has not yet tested fully.**

 Contains two modules: